How to Clean Your Bidet (and Keep It Clean)

 You don’t need any bidet-specific products to clean your bidet, but avoid using toilet bowl cleaner or solvents with harsh chemicals, including acetone, which is used to remove calcium build-up on a toilet.
 Those products could potentially cause damage to your bidet seat and the nozzle.

 If you want to go above and beyond with your cleaning, buy a soft-bristle toothbrush and designate it as your bidet nozzle cleaner.
-After brushing, wipe down the nozzle with a disinfecting wipe.
-You can sanitize the toothbrush with hydrogen peroxide after using it.
+After brushing, wipe down the nozzle with soap and water to remove any lingering debris.
+You can sanitize the toothbrush with hydrogen peroxide after using it to store it safely.

 While the task of cleaning is essentially the same across all types of bidets, the process varies slightly depending on if you own a bidet toilet, bidet toilet seat, or a bidet attachment.
 Some bidets, for instance, are powered by electricity, while others are not.

 Many bidet toilet seats and all-in-one bidet toilets are powered by electricity.
 Here is a step-by-step guide for cleaning those units: